How Platform Moderation Systems Work

 User reports: Platforms allow users to report content they believe violates policies.
 Reports enter a queue for review.
 Some platforms prioritize reports based on reporter reliability, severity of alleged violation, and potential reach of the content.
 User reports catch content that automated systems miss, especially context-dependent violations.

 Human review: When automated systems are uncertain or when reports are received, human reviewers evaluate the content against platform policies.
 Reviewers typically see the content, relevant context, the applicable policy, and make a decision.
 Review times range from seconds to minutes per piece of content.
 Reviewers work from guidelines that try to codify how policies apply to specific situations.
+Human moderators across the industry review millions of cases daily, often making decisions in 30 seconds or less per item — a pace that inevitably affects accuracy.

 Specialized teams: Certain categories of content — terrorist content, child exploitation, coordinated manipulation — are handled by specialized teams with additional training and different procedures.
 These teams may work with law enforcement and use different tools than general moderation.